hexagoncircle/ryan-mulligan-dev/src/blog/gsap-flip-cart.md

 ---
 title: Animating with the Flip Plugin for GSAP
-description: Initial experimentation with the FLIP animation technique provided by the GreenSock Animation Platform for add-to-cart transitions
+description: Initial experimentation with the FLIP animation technique provided by the GreenSock Animation Platform for add-to-cart transitions.
-subtitle: Initial experimentation with the FLIP technique to create fun add-to-cart transitions
+subtitle: Initial experimentation with the FLIP technique to create fun add-to-cart transitions.
 date: 2022-01-07
 ---